Energy loans official leaves in wake of Solyndra

 POLITICAL, FINANCIAL OPERATIVE

-Silver served as an adviser to commerce, interior and treasury secretaries in previous administrations.
+Silver has served as an advisor to commerce, interior and treasury secretaries in previous administrations.

-Before his stint with the Energy Department, he founded Core Capital Partners, a venture capital fund that invested in alternative energy technology.
+Before his stint with the Obama administration, he founded Core Capital Partners, a venture capital fund that invested in alternative energy technology.
 He had also worked for the hedge fund Tiger Management.

 When he joined the Energy Department, the loans office had only 35 employees, and he was charged with speeding up the process for evaluating applications and delivering loan guarantees to spur clean energy jobs -- a key part of the Obama administration's energy policy.